Package Torello.Java.ReadOnly

 public int hashCode()

-Returns the hash code value for this List as per the definition in the classjava.util.Vector
+Returns the hash code value for this List as per the definition in the classjava.util.Vector.- Specified by:

 - the hash code value for this list